-Schwab also makes available to the Firm other products and services that benefit Yuva but may not benefit its clients' accounts.
-These benefits may include national, regional or Yuva specific educational events organized and/or sponsored by Schwab Advisor Services.
-Other potential benefits may include occasional business entertainment of personnel of Yuva by Schwab Advisor Services personnel, including meals, invitations to sporting events, including golf tournaments, and other forms of entertainment, some of which may accompany educational opportunities.
+Schwab also makes available to Jeppson Wealth Management other products and services that benefit the Firm but may not benefit its clients' accounts.
+These benefits may include national, regional or Jeppson Wealth Management specific educational events organized and/or sponsored by Schwab Advisor Services.
+Other potential benefits may include occasional business entertainment of personnel of the Firm by Schwab Advisor Services personnel, including meals, invitations to sporting events, including golf tournaments, and other forms of entertainment, some of which may accompany educational opportunities.
 Other of these products and services assist the Firm in managing and administering clients' accounts.
-These include software and other technology (and related technological training) that provide access to client account data (such as trade confirmations and account statements), facilitate trade execution (and allocation of aggregated trade orders for multiple client accounts), provide research, pricing information and other market data, facilitate payment of the Firm's fees from its clients' accounts, and assist with back-office training and support functions, recordkeeping and client reporting.
-Many of these services generally may be used to service all or some substantial number of Yuva's accounts, including accounts not maintained at Schwab Advisor Services.
-Schwab Advisor Services also makes available to the Firm other services intended to help it manage and further develop its business enterprise.
-These services may include professional compliance, legal and business consulting, publications and conferences on practice management, information technology, business succession, regulatory compliance, employee benefits providers, human capital consultants, insurance and marketing.
-In addition, Schwab may make available, arrange and/or pay vendors for these types of services rendered to the Firm by independent third parties.
-Schwab Advisor Services may discount or waive fees it would otherwise charge for some of these services or pay all or a part of the fees of a third-party providing these services to Yuva.
-While, as a fiduciary, the Firm endeavors to act in its clients' best interests, the Firm's recommendation that clients maintain their assets in accounts at Schwab may be based in part on the benefit to Yuva and of the availability of some of the foregoing products and services and other arrangements and not solely on the nature, cost or quality of custody and brokerage services provided by Schwab, which may create a potential conflict of interest.
+These include software and other technology (and related technological training) that provide access to client account data (such as trade confirmations and account statements), facilitate trade execution (and allocation of aggregated trade orders for multiple client accounts), provide research, pricing information and other market data, facilitate payment of Jeppson Wealth Management's fees from its clients' accounts, and assist with back-office training and support functions, recordkeeping and client reporting.
+Many of these services generally may be used to service all or some substantial number of Jeppson Wealth Management's accounts, including accounts not maintained at Schwab Advisor Services.
+Schwab Advisor Services also makes available to Jeppson Wealth Management other services intended to help the Firm manage and further develop its business enterprise.
+These services may include professional compliance, legal and business consulting, publications and conferences on practice management, information technology, business succession, regulatory compliance, employee benefits providers, human capital consultants, insurance, and marketing.
+In addition, Schwab may make available, arrange and/or pay vendors for these types of services rendered to Jeppson Wealth Management by independent third parties.
+Schwab Advisor Services may discount or waive fees it would otherwise charge for some of these services or pay all or a part of the fees of a third-party providing these services to the Firm.
+While, as a fiduciary, the Firm endeavors to act in its clients' best interests, Jeppson Wealth Management's recommendation/requirement that clients maintain their assets in accounts at Schwab may be based in part on the benefit to the Firm of the availability of some of the foregoing products and services and other arrangements and not solely on the nature, cost or quality of custody and brokerage services provided by Schwab, which may create a potential conflict of interest.

 The commissions paid by the Firm's clients to the Custodian comply with the Firm's duty to obtain "best execution."
 Clients may pay commissions that are higher than another qualified Financial Institution might charge to effect the same transaction where the Firm determines that the commissions are reasonable in relation to the value of the brokerage and research services received.
 In seeking best execution, the determinative factor is not the lowest possible cost, but whether the transaction represents the best qualitative execution, taking into consideration the full range of a Financial Institution's services, including among others, the value of research provided, execution capability, commission rates and responsiveness.
 The Firm seeks competitive rates but may not necessarily obtain the lowest possible commission rates for client transactions.